jleyba/js-dossier/README.md

  * `readme` Path to a README file to include as the main landing page for the generated documentation.
 This file should use markdown syntax.

- * `customPages` Map of additional files to include in the generated documentation.
-Each key should be the page name listed in the navigation menu, and the value is the path to the markdown file to use.
+ * `customPages` List of additional files to include in the generated documentation.
+Each page is defined as a {name: string, path: string}
+    object, where the name is what's displayed in the navigation menu, and `path` is the path to the markdown file to use.
+Files will be included in the order listed, after the standard navigation items.

  * `strict` Whether to run with all type checking flags enabled.